RamanLab/SysBioBook/content/resources/further-reading/chapter-02/_index.md

 {{< hint danger >}}
 [**MATLAB Graph Functions Reference**](http://in.mathworks.com/help/matlab/ref/graph.html)

-MATLAB has a suite of functions for studying/analysing networks.
-These are described here.
+MATLAB has a suite of functions for studying/analysing networks;. these are described here.
 {{< /hint >}}